 Adding Forms to Your Content

-Return to your site’s content to update a page or post.
-Edit the content and locate where you want the form.
-Use the Inserter “+” to add a block.
-Locate the “Form” block under the embed category.
-Select the form block and choose your form from the drop-down.
+Return to your site’s Visual Editor to update a page or post.
+Locate where you want to place the form.
+Use the inserter “+” to add a block.
+Search for the “Form” block and click to add it to your page.
+Then use the drop-down to choose your form or create a new form.

 How many form fields should I have on my home page?